Skip to content

 def get_horoscope(sign):

-# 3. Execute the function logic for get_horoscope
+# 3. Execute the get_horoscope function logic

 result = {"horoscope": get_horoscope(function_call_arguments["sign"])}